LearnEverything/acktueli/src/pages/docs/INTRO.md

 This is an example of a typical line: `☶: +☶`

-The general syntax is broken down into two statements:
+The basic syntax is broken down into two statements:
-`☶:` is the presenter statement
+On the left, `☶:`, is the `actor` statement,
-`+☶` is the action statement.
+And on the right, `+☶`, is the `mood` statement.

-Typically, the presenter can have any glyphs they want, however it is considered rude to use glyphs that are commonly used as indicators `(+, -, _)`.
+The `:` in `☶:` is just the dilimeter character between the `actor` and the `mood`

-Most of the time, the `presenter` and the `action` statement will repeat a glyph `☶`, that's because most mood indicators must be thought in the context of the `presenter` and there are deviations from presenter to presenter.
+Often, the `actor` and the `mood` statement will repeat the same glyph like `☶` in `☶: +☶`.
+This is because the mood of the actor must be thought in the context of the actor, for example one actor's very bad might just be another actor's bad.

-Sometimes there will be no presenter statement and these are global messages, just assume it's probably something important.
+Sometimes, there will be no `actor statement`, these are global messages, just assume it's probably something important.

 ## `=== actually ===`

+Typically, actors can be represented by any glyph, however it is considered rude to use glyphs that are commonly used as indicators, ie `(+, -, _)`.

+The mood of `☶` reminds me of some grunt from some 90s era sitcom.